microcks/microcks.io/content/documentation/references/configuration/application-config.md

 #### Kafka connection

 The Async Minion -in the stadnard distribution- is connecting to a Kafka broker to receive the service change events.
-If connecting to a Schema Regsitry (see
+If connecting to a Schema Registry (see
 [this guide](/documentation/guides/usage/async-protocols/avro-messaging)), the `Confluent` compatibility mode is the one selected by default:

 ```properties